yaraburvin/yb-dbt-project/README.md

 2. If successful, run ```dbt deps ``` to install all packages one might require
 3. Run ```dbt seed ``` to test that you can execute generation of some seed files
 4. You can now use ```dbt build``` or ```dbt run``` to run models.
 Please refer to [dbt command guide](https://docs.getdbt.com/reference/dbt-commands) for more detailed explanation.

-NB make sure to CD into dbt directory first to run any dbt commands
+5. make sure to cd into dbt directory first to run any dbt commands

 ---